Hansen's Northwest Native Plant Database

 The cones stand upright and are a deep, royal purple.

-Growing along the coast between southern Alaska and Northern California at mid to high elevations (USDA zones 7a – 9a), this majestic conifer can be found in shaded, wet forests and does not occur in areas with summer droughts.
+Growing along the coast between southern Alaska and northern California at mid to high elevations (USDA zones 7a – 9a), this majestic conifer can be found in shaded, wet forests and does not occur in areas with summer droughts.
 This species is an excellent choice for watershed plantings.

 Reaching 120’ in the wild, it will generally peak at 50’ in the garden, growing about 20” per year.